Happy weekend, everyone!

 I’ve been seeing a lot of recipes for delicious-looking, extra large cookies floating around, and I thought to myself, “We definitely need a healthy version of these”.

 Although, this kind of begs the question: If a healthy cookie is made jumbo-sized, is it still healthy?

 Hmmm… I’m saying yes!
-And if you’re in doubt, you can just eat half (but who eats half of a cookie…seriously). 😉
+If you’re in doubt, you can just eat half. 😉

 I’m finally feeling like myself again after that cold I had earlier this week, and yesterday I got to spend most of the day in the kitchen working on some new recipes.
 I can’t wait to share them with you guys!

-Of course, the Healthy Jumbo Chocolate Chip Oatmeal Cookies had to be priority #1.
-I’m sure you all agree with me. 🙂
+Of course, the Healthy Jumbo Chocolate Chip Oatmeal Cookies had to be priority #1. 🙂

 Doesn’t that picture just fill your heart with joy?
 I know it makes me happy.
 The only thing I’m not happy about is that we already ate all the cookies.
 Bummer.